kodadot/nft-gallery/QA.md

 ## How to apply?

 KodaDot offers paid interviews, valuing your time and contributions.
 You will be paid for completed pull requests (10-20) that are successfully merged.
 To start, focus on tackling issues with p1 or p2 labels, as they are often challenging and showcase your abilities.
-If you have any questions, feel free to [contact damsky](https://t.me/helloitsdamsky) on telegram.

 ## Next stage